bagder/http3-explained/en/quic-connections.md

-An QUIC connection request originating from a client will tell the server which QUIC protocol version it wants to speak, and the server will respond with a list of supported versions for the client to select from when going forward.
+An QUIC connection request originating from a client will tell the server which QUIC protocol version it wants to speak, and the server will respond with a list of supported versions for the client to select from.